ASP.NET Web Deployment using Visual Studio: Deploying to Test

-This additional connection string enables you to specify one user account for database schema updates, and a different user account for application data access.
-For example, you could assign the db_owner role to Code First Migrations, and db_datareader and db_datawriter roles to the application.
+This additional connection string enables you to specify one user account for database schema updates and a different user account for application data access.
+For example, you could assign the db_owner role to Code First Migrations and db_datareader with db_datawriter roles to the application.
 This is a common defense-in-depth pattern that prevents potentially malicious code in the application from changing the database schema.
 (For example, this might happen in a successful SQL injection attack.)
-This pattern is not used by these tutorials.
-If you want to implement this pattern in your scenario, you can do it by performing the following steps:
+These tutorials don't use this pattern.
+To implement this pattern in your scenario, take these steps:

-- In the Settings tab of the Publish Web wizard, enter the connection string that specifies a user with full database schema update permissions, and clear the Use this connection string at runtime check box.
+In the Publish Web wizard under the Settings tab, enter the connection string that specifies a user with full database schema update permissions.
+Clear the Use this connection string at runtime check box.
 In the deployed Web.config file, this becomes the

 For information about running IIS or IIS Express in Visual Studio, see the following resources: